ofrohn/d3-celestial/readme.md

      "properties": {
        // Name
        "name":"Some Name",
-       // magnitude, dimension in arcseconds or any other size criterium "mag": 10,
+       // magnitude, dimension in arcseconds or any other size criterion "mag": 10,
        "dim": 30
      }, "geometry":{